 Spinal cord injuries are prevalent across the nation, according to the Centers for Disease Control and Prevention.
 The CDC reports that most of them are caused by motor vehicle accidents.
 However, injuries sustained while playing sports, slip and falls and as a result of violence cause a significant number as well.
 Any time that there is any damage, it is serious, as the spinal cord provides the vital function of protecting the brain’s connection with the respiratory, musculoskeletal, urinary and gastrointestinal systems.

-According to the CDC, victims of spinal cord injuries also suffer a significant financial setback.
+According to the CDC, victims of spinal cord injury also suffer a significant financial setback.
 The average annual cost of treatment for a spinal cord injury can be as high as $30,000.
 If the injury is severe, it can cost up to $3 million in treatments over a lifetime.
 It is fortunate that researchers at Ohio State University have developed a new drug to treat such injuries.

 Researchers at the university developed an experimental drug known as LM11A-31.
 The drug operates by preventing the release of a protein that the body releases after a spinal cord injury.
 This protein destroys oligodendrocytes, which are the nerve cells which protect and surround the axions-the nerve cells that transmit motor impulses from the brain to the body.